ScryEngineering/scrygroup.com/content/tutorial-pages/2019-04-11/altair_jupyter_inline.md

     - "Janis Lesinskis"
 date: "2019-04-11"
 tags:
-    - altair
+    - Altair
-    - jupyter
+    - Jupyter
     - packages
     - pip
     - environments
-    - vega
+    - Vega
 contentType: "tutorial"
 callToActionText: "Have you got a project that requires in depth knowledge of Python or Jupyter notebooks?
 We'd love to hear about it so fill in the form below with some details."
 hideCallToAction: false